rkgIITBh/data-structures.github.io/HTML/avlTree.md

 <p align="center">
 <img src="../images/avlSingleRight.jpg">
 </p>
-On the other hand, if the tri-node configuration forms a <b>zag-zag</b> pattern, it implies that the balance factor of a node is disturbed due to a sequence of insertions in its subtrees.
-A single left rotation shown below can restores the balance.
-<p align="center">
-<img src="../images/avlSingleLeft.jpg">
-</p>
-The imbalance at a node can occur due to the right subtree of the left child of a node in a BST; we refer to the configuration of tri-node structure as
-<b>zig-zag</b> pattern.
 We can observe that rotation operation preserves BST property.
-Consider the right rotation, it changes parent pointers of at most
-four subtrees T<sub>1</sub>, T<sub>2</sub>, T<sub>3</sub>, T<sub>4</sub> of node labeled c, p and g respectively.
+It changes parent pointers of at most four subtrees T<sub>1</sub>, T<sub>2</sub> of node c, T<sub>3</sub> of p, T<sub>4</sub> of node g respectively.
 Since p goes to top and its value is smaller than g.
 Further g's right subtree T<sub>4</sub> has elements larger than g; and therefore, p is smaller than the elements of T<sub>4</sub>.
 It implies  both g and its right subtree T<sub>4</sub> are correctly placed by the right rotation.
 Similarly, c being left child of p, both of its subtrees T<sub>1</sub> and
 T<sub>2</sub> are correctly placed with respect to p.
 But p loses its right subtree T<sub>3</sub> which now becomes right subtree of g.
 Since T<sub>3</sub> consists of elements larger than p but smaller than g.
 Therefore, by placing T<sub>3</sub> as left subtree of g, the BST property is preserved.

+On the other hand, if the tri-node configuration forms a <b>zag-zag</b> pattern, it implies that the balance factor of a node is disturbed due to a sequence of insertions in its subtrees.
+A single left rotation shown below can restores the balance.
+<p align="center">
+<img src="../images/avlSingleLeft.jpg">
+</p>
+The imbalance at a node can occur due to the right subtree of the left child of a node in a BST; we refer to the configuration of tri-node structure as
+<b>zig-zag</b> pattern.
 There is also a symmetric pattern of <b>zag-zig</b> where the tri-node structure consists of a node, its right child, and its left grandchild.
 A single rotation cannot fix the balance in the case of a zig-zag or zag-zig configuration.
 The figure below indicates that a single rotation only flips one configuration to the other.